 Message from the Chief

 The Division of Pulmonary, Allergy, and Critical Care Medicine (PACCM) is comprised of a team of outstanding clinicians, scientists, and scholars dedicated to improving the lives of patients with serious lung and allergic diseases and those who are critically ill.
-The Division’s overriding research mission supports basic science and innovative clinical approaches for the prevention, early detection, diagnosis and treatment of respiratory and allergic diseases and critical illness.
+The Division’s overriding research mission supports basic science and innovative clinical approaches for the prevention, early detection, diagnosis, and treatment of respiratory and allergic diseases and critical illnesses.
 Faculty, fellows, and trainees collaborate with investigators in science and clinical departments across the university and with faculty in divisions throughout the Department of Medicine.
-Today, we are well-equipped with strong basic and clinical investigations that will transform patient care in respiratory medicine and assist in training the next generation of leaders.
+Today, we are well-equipped with strong basic and clinical investigations that will transform patient care in respiratory medicine and assist in training the next generation of PACCM leaders.

 An exciting time of growth and opportunity in the advancement of care and understanding of pulmonary, allergy, and critical care medicine at Stanford University.
 We invite you to learn more about the Division through our website.

-Mark Nicolls, MD, Pulmonary, Allergy and Critical Care Medicine Division Chief
+Mark Nicolls, MD, Pulmonary, Allergy, and Critical Care Medicine Division Chief

 Mark Nicolls, MD